joefrance/fcc-form-477/README.md

 # fcc-form-477

-The goal is to provide a base-line for reading an MS Excel(TM) file and produce a Form-477 text file
+The goal is to provide a base-line for reading an MS Excel(TM) file, producing a Form-477 text file.

+### Quick Start

+`yarn install`
+`node ./src/index.js ./test.xlsx`

 Challenges: